Why a legacy?

 As your legacy would be an important part of our charitable income it would be beneficial for our Trustees to be aware that you intend to gift us in your Will.
 If you are happy to let us know your intentions, please complete the attached Legacy Pledge Form or you may prefer to speak in absolute confidence with our Clerk who will then, with your permission, notify the Chair of our Trustees.

 N.B.
-The Pledge Form is in no way legally binding and merely serves to give us an indication of possible future legacies.
+The Pledge Form is in no way legally binding and merely serves to give us an indication of potential future legacies.